JRRudy1/transient/README.md

 # Usage
-After implementing the `MakeStatic` trait for a type (either manually or using the `TransientAny` derive macro]), the primary entry point for utilizing the functionality in this crate is provided by the `TransientAny` trait].
+After implementing the `MakeStatic` trait for a type (either manually or using the `Transient` derive macro]), the primary entry point for utilizing the functionality in this crate is provided by the `Transient` trait].
 This trait is implemented automatically by a blanket `impl` for all `T: MakeStatic<'src>`, and exposes safe methods for erasing the type of an owned value (`erase`), shared reference (`erase_ref`), or mutable reference